-Welcome to the June 2017 edition of the example not-for-profit reduced disclosure requirements (ACNC) financial statements.
+Welcome to the June 2017 edition of the not-for-profit reduced disclosure requirements (Corporations Act 2001) example financial statements.
 This set of illustrative financial statements is one of many prepared by Grant Thornton to assist you in preparing your own financial statements.

-This publication is designed to illustrate the financial statements for an ACNC registered not-for-profit entity complying with Australian reduced disclosure requirements.
-It is based on the activities and results of a fictitious not-for-profit entity.
-Grant Thornton CLEARR NFP RDR Example Ltd, which is a company limited by guarantee registered with the Australian Charities and Not-for-profits Commission and prepares Australian general purpose financial statements.
+This publication is designed to illustrate the financial statements for a not-for-profit entity in line with Australian reduced disclosure requirements.
+It is based on the activities and results of a fictitious notfor-profit entity, Grant Thornton CLEARR NFP RDR Example Ltd, which is a company limited by guarantee reporting under the Corporations Act 2001 and prepares Australian general purpose financial statements.